aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

 For example, this codebase uses [`styled-components`](https://www.styled-components.com).
 There is also a nice use of `props.children` in the `Authenticated` components.

 Get familiar with the user interface.
-Select some fruits, update their values, delete them, and add new ones.
-See which work and which get errors.
+Select some fruits and try to update their values, delete them, and add new ones.
+See which work and which give errors.

 Once you're comfortable enough with the app, proceed with a sense of curiosity as we enable authentication and lock down parts of the UI and some of the web API to only authenticated users.